Skip to content

 Arman Nikkhoo is a first-generation lawyer who focuses his practice on professional liability and products liability.
 Before joining the firm, he practiced first-party insurance defense, coverage, motor vehicle accidents, and commercial disputes.

-Arman clerked in the 295th District Court of Texas for the Honorable Judge Caroline E. Baker, whom he also clerked for during law school.
+Arman clerked in the 295th District Court of Texas for the Honorable Judge Caroline E. Baker, for whom he also clerked during law school.
 Arman worked for the oldest plaintiff’s firm in Texas prior to switching to defense.
 His experience gives him a diverse background to evaluate and counsel clients at all stages of representation.

 Representative Experience